Biden postpones NATO leader meeting after root canal treatment | Politics

 Biden reported tooth pain on Sunday, prompting an X-ray examination and root canal treatment by a team from Walter Reed National Military Medical Center, according to a letter from his physician that was distributed to the press.
 "The President tolerated the procedure well," the physician, Kevin O'Connor, wrote about the previously undisclosed treatment.
 "There were no complications."

-Biden previously underwent root canal procedures in the 1990s, as a senator overseeing the Supreme Court confirmation hearings for now Justice Clarence Thomas.
-Biden is the oldest person to serve as U.S. president and both his age and health have been a focus of voters as he plans to seek a second, four-year term in the 2024 election.
+Biden previously underwent root canal procedures in the 1990s, as a senator overseeing the Supreme Court confirmation hearings for Justice Clarence Thomas.
+Biden is the oldest person to serve as U.S. president and both his age and health have been a focus of voters as he seeks a second, four-year term in the 2024 election.

 NATO LEADER SEARCH HEATS UP A meeting with NATO Secretary-General Jens Stoltenberg and a reception for diplomatic personnel were rescheduled for Tuesday.
 An event celebrating college athletes was attended by Harris, who made no mention of Biden's absence.